-Have you ever started a new birth control, and then noticed that things started feeling a little…off?
-Turns out, you aren’t the only one!
+Have you ever started a new birth control, and then noticed that things began feeling a little…off?
+Turns out you aren’t the only one!
 More women are noticing vaginal dryness as a result of their birth control regimen.
 Don’t worry, though – there are plenty of things you can do to start feeling better.

-Fortunately, no, but several different methods can.
+Fortunately, no. But several different methods can.
 Although the pill seems to be the biggest offender – specifically, combination pills like YAZ – other forms of hormonal birth control can lead to dryness as well.

-Non-hormonal birth control methods, like the copper IUD or the minipill, should not lead to vaginal dryness that the pill can sometimes cause.
+Non-hormonal birth control methods, like the copper IUD or the mini pill, should not lead to vaginal dryness that the pill can sometimes cause.

 If these symptoms sound familiar, you aren’t alone.
 The first step you should take when experiencing vaginal dryness is to consult your doctor.
 Your physician or healthcare provider can help determine the root cause.
 If it is a result of your birth control, they can help you find a non-hormonal birth control to replace your current method.